tim-band/geochron-at-home/README.md

 * `regions`: an array of regions with tracks to count, each an object with the following attributes:
     - `shift`: an array of `[x,y]`, sometimes (don't really understand it) the offset of `coords`, below.
     - `vertices`: an array of `[[x0,y0], [x1,y1], ...]`; the boundary of the region

+This file can be generated with the [`fissiontracks` R utility](https://github.com/pvermees/fissiontracks)

 From the Django project's pipenv shell: